OriginProtocol/origin-box/README.md

 ## Troubleshooting

+### Git push asks for credentials

+The default is to clone repositories using HTTPS.
+If you have a SSH key setup and want to use that to push code to GitHub you will need to update the remotes for the repository.
+For example:

+	git remote set-url origin git@github.com:OriginProtocol/origin-js.git

 ### Module not found errors

 There is a known issue with `docker-compose` and the use of volumes for handling dependencies.
 For more information refer to the [issue on this repository.](https://github.com/OriginProtocol/origin-box/issues/34)